Victor Ocampo

-Victor de la Cruz Ocampo (March 16, 1952 – March 16, 2023) was a Filipino bishop of the Roman Catholic Church.
-He served as the Bishop of Gumaca from 2015 until his death.
+Victor de la Cruz Ocampo (March 06, 1952 – March 16, 2023) was a Filipino bishop of the Catholic Church who served as the Bishop of Gumaca from September 3, 2015 until his death on March 16, 2023.

+Prior to his installation as Bishop of Gumaca, Ocampo served as priest of the Diocese of Balanga for 38 years from November 5, 1977 to September 3, 2015, being the first to be ordained as priest in the diocese two years after it was canonically erected on November 8, 1975.
+He also served as the sede vacante diocesan administrator of Balanga during the 8 months and 3 days (245 days) vacancy of Balanga Cathedral, the office of the diocese's bishop, between a day after the November 4, 2009 transfer of Socrates Villegas to Archdiocese of Lingayen-Dagupan for his current position to the installation of Ruperto Santos into office as fourth bishop from November 5, 2009 to July 8, 2010.

+Ocampo is the first from the Diocese of Balanga to serve as bishop outside its jurisdiction Bataan, and the ecclesiastical province of San Fernando, Pampanga where the diocese is part of (Diocese of Gumaca being a suffragan or part of the ecclesiastical province of Lipa).

 Ministry

-Priesthood
+1977–2015: Priesthood

 Ocampo attended Holy Family Academy in Angeles City and the Mother of Good Counsel Minor Seminary.
 He then studied philosophy and Catholic theology at the San Jose Seminary in Quezon City.
 On November 5, 1977, he received the sacrament of ordination for the Diocese of Balanga.

-Ocampo first served as parish vicar at St. Joseph Cathedral in Balanga before becoming parish priest of Our Lady and the Pillar in Morong in 1979.
-He later served as parish priest of the parishes of St. Catherine of Alexandria in Bagac (1981-1986), St. Francis of Assisi in Limay (1986-1991) and Our Lady of Lourdes in Colo, a barangay of Dinalupihan (1996-1997).
+Ocampo first served as parish vicar at St. Joseph Cathedral in Balanga from 1977 to 1979.
+He then became parish priest of Our Lady and the Pillar in Morong in 1979, the parishes of St. Catherine of Alexandria in Bagac (1981-1986), St. Francis of Assisi in Limay (1986-1991) and Our Lady of Lourdes in Colo, a barangay of Dinalupihan (1991-1996).
 From 1996 to 1997, Ocampo was parish vicar of the parish of Holy Rosary in Orani and from 1997 to 2002 again at the Cathedral of St. Joseph in Balanga.
-He then served as pastor of the parishes of Holy Rosary in Orani (2002–2007) and St. Michael in Orion (2007–2010).
+He then served as pastor of the parishes of Holy Rosary in Orani (2002–2007), St. Michael in Orion (2007–2011), and St. Dominic de Guzman Parish (2011–2015).
 In 2008, he was pastor of the parish of St. Dominic de Guzman in Balanga.

 In addition to his pastoral work, Ocampo headed the diocesan office for catechesis (1978–2002), the diocesan liturgical commission (2007–2008), and from 2008 the commission for family and life.
 From 1986 he was also responsible for the Bible apostolate in the Diocese of Balanga.
 In addition, Ocampo served as Regional Vicar from 1983 to 1986 and as Chancellor of the Curia from 2008.
 On November 18, 1993, Pope John Paul II bestowed on him the honorary title of Honorary Papal Chaplain.

-With the departure of Socrates Villegas to serve as archbishop of Lingayen-Dagupan in Pangasinan on November 4, 2009 which ended his term as bishop of Balanga, Ocampo was designated as the diocesan administrator of the Diocese of Balanga where he held that position until Villegas' successor Ruperto Santos became the diocese's fourth and current bishop on July 8, 2010.
-In 2013, he was a member of the council of consultors of the Diocese of Balanga.